 Delighted to finally get onto the Irish property ladder, Ciara and Harvey Appelbe were prepared to overlook the many problems and numerous tasks that faced them when they bought an old school building from a painter who had converted it into a home and studio.

-Read on to find out how the couple renovated and reconfigured their pretty canalside house in the Irish countryside, doing most of the work themselves to turn it into the rural family home they'd always dreamt of owning.
+Below you can find out how the couple renovated and reconfigured their pretty canalside house in the Irish countryside, doing most of the work themselves to turn it into the rural family home they'd always dreamt of owning.

 Harvey and Ciara were fascinated by the history of the old school, which had been built in 1810 by Lord Cloncurry to serve the children of the growing workforce involved in building the Grand Canal in Straffan, in Co Kildare, Ireland.
 There were two stories, one classroom over another, with two external doors at the gable.
 Over the years it had been turned into a village hall and later used as a shed to store hay.